 - 1 cup cheddar cheese, grated

 Preheat the oven to 400.
-Spray the baking dish with cooking spray.
+Grease the baking dish with oil or cooking spray.

 Melt butter and/or heat oil in a large pan over medium-low heat.
 Sauté the onion until soft, then add the garlic and sauté for 1 minute.
 Make a béchamel sauce by stirring the flour into the onion mixture.
 Continue stirring and let the flour cook for a few minutes.
-Slowly whisk in milk/cream, and let the sauce simmer for several minutes until it thickens.
+Slowly whisk in milk/cream, and let the sauce simmer for several minutes until it thickens, stirring ocassionally.

 Stir in the kale, sweet potatoes, cinnamon, and nutmeg.
 Season generously with salt and pepper.
 Bring to a boil over medium-high heat while stirring.
 After 8–10 minutes the potatoes will be a little tender, and their starch will have thickened the liquid considerably.